pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/nmt/rnn-nmt-attention/index.md

 Using the _final_ RNN hidden state as _the_ single context vector  sequence-to-sequence models cannot differentiate between significant and less significant words.
 Moreover, different parts of the output need to consider different parts of the input as "important."

 To address this issue we can simply introduce skip connections - similarly to the ResNet architecture - to the RNN decoder.
 We can decorate each skip connection with a weight that is learned during training.
-In the figure below you can see th encoder hidden states combined via a weighted sum with the decoder hidden states.
+In the figure below you can see the encoder hidden states combined via a weighted sum with the decoder hidden states.

 ![](images/simple-attention.png)